Computing the Fr\'echet Distance with a Retractable Leash: Framework

-Lemma~\ref{lem:moveRighterWitness} implies that there are always \emph{rightmost} witnesses for any point $x$ on $L[i,j]$.
-For such witness, if it passes through boundary $B[a,j]$ for some $a < i$, then the acrophobia function of all later bottom boundaries is strictly greater than the acrophobia function at $x$.
-In particular, this also holds for the minimum of these later boundaries, $\acropt{B}[b,j]$. \begin{cor} Let $x$ be a point on $L[i,j]$.
-Then there is a witness for $x$ that passes through some $B[a,j]$ such that $\acropt{B}[b,j] > \acro{T}(x)$ for any $a < b < i$. \end{cor}
+Lemma~\ref{lem:moveRighterWitness} implies that any point $x \in L_{i}$ has a \emph{rightmost} witness $\pi$ with the property that if $\pi$ passes through the bottom side $B_{a}$, for some $a < i$, then the acrophobia function on all later bottom sides is strictly greater than the acrophobia optimum at $x$.